Roberta Farrell: Career and impact

 Farrell started her career as a biotechnologist in the US, as associate director of research – industrial enzymes with Repligen Corporation in Cambridge, Massachusetts.
 She then became executive vice president and chief operating officer of Sandoz Chemicals Biotech Research Corporation and Repligen Sandoz Research Corporation.
 In 1995 she took a sabbatical PAPRO, Forest Research Institute in Rotorua, New Zealand and shortly after she emigrated and became a professor at Waikato University.

 Since 2013, Farrell has been an emeritus professor at the University of Waikato in Hamilton, New Zealand.
 She also was an adjunct professor at North Carolina State University from 2008 until 2013.
-Farrell is recognized as an expert in cold-tolerant fungi and in the microbes and enzymes that affect wood; her work has had substantial impact in the biochemistry and biotechnology fields, specifically in the areas of enzymes, fungal ecology, bio-control, and cellulose.
+Farrell is recognised as an expert in cold-tolerant fungi and in the microbes and enzymes that affect wood; her work has had substantial impact in the biochemistry and biotechnology fields, specifically in the areas of enzymes, fungal ecology, bio-control, and cellulose.

 Farrell also has led an international team on numerous expeditions to Antarctica.
 Her work in Antarctica has contributed to an understanding of the degradation of the Antarctic historic huts and artifacts and associated fungi, and she has performed critical work in the preservation of Ernest Shackleton's and Robert Scott's huts.
 She also contributed to some of the pivotal discoveries on microbiology of the McMurdo Dry Valleys.

-Farrell also remains connected to private sector scientific research, holding an ongoing Directorship for Parrac Limited, where she is a founding scientist.
+Farrell was connected to private sector scientific research, and held a Directorship for Parrac Limited, where she was a founding scientist.
 She also was Founding Scientist of ZyGEM Ltd.

 In total, Farrell has published over 100 research papers and book chapters, and holds 30 patents.
 Her research was featured in the documentary "The Green Chain" as well as in Māori Television’s “Project Matauranga”.